 This class includes both sharing of ideas and practice.
 Participants will have the opportunity to be coached and coach others as we explore the unique dynamics provided by a group environment.

 Week #1: Group Coaching Introduction: Definition, Challenges and Opportunities

 Week #5: Finding Your Niche and Marketing

 Week #6: Skills Practice

-This class will guide participants through an in-depth sequence of learning activities to enhance your understanding and application of Motivational Interviewing knowledge and skills you may already have.
+This class will guide participants through an in-depth sequence of learning activities to enhance your knowledge, skills and application of MotivationaI Interviewing and add to your coaching competencies.

 Explore the different ways to support behavior change included in the Motivational interviewing four processes: Engaging, Guiding, Evoking and Planning

-Develop additional skills for helping clients/patients to explore and resolve their ambivalence about health behavior change.
+Develop additional skills for helping patients to explore and resolve their ambivalence about health behavior change.

 Apply and practice MI skills and strategies designed to evoke motivation for change.